epctex-support/asos-scraper/README.md

 The Asos data scraper supports the following features:

-- Scrape product details - You can scrape attributes like images, pricing, variants, colors and all kinds of metadata.
+- Scrape product details - You can scrape attributes like images, pricing, variants, colors, and all kinds of metadata.

-- Scrape any categories - Pick your category, select any filters as you like and scrape all the products that is showing up.
+- Scrape any categories - Pick your category, select any filters as you like, and scrape all the products that are showing up.

 - Scrape and search by keyword - Actor supports built-in keyword search in Asos.
 You can search any keyword and retrieve all the results.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/asos-scraper/issues).

-## Need to find product pairs between Walmart and another online shop?
+## Need to find product pairs between Asos and another online shop?

 Use the [AI Product Matcher](https://apify.com/equidem/ai-product-matcher?fpr=yhdrb)🔗.
 This AI model allows you to compare items from different web stores, identifying exact matches and comparing real-time data obtained via web scraping.

 With the AI Product Matcher, you can use scraped product data to monitor product matches across the industry, implement dynamic pricing for your website, replace or complement manual mapping, and obtain realistic estimates against your competition for upcoming promo campaigns.
-Most importantly, it is relatively easy to get started with (just follow [this guide](https://blog.apify.com/product-matching-ai-pricing-intelligence-web-scraping/)) and is able to **match thousands of product pairs**.
+Most importantly, it is relatively easy to get started with (just follow [this guide](https://blog.apify.com/product-matching-ai-pricing-intelligence-web-scraping/)) and can **match thousands of product pairs**.

 ## Input Parameters